-Somewhere between four and six months of age, your hungry monster will start to show signs that they are ready to start solids.
+Somewhere between four and six months of age when little ones can sit unsupported, your hungry monster will start to show signs that they are ready to start solids.
 And there’s a whole delicious world for culinary delights to discover, from cold sweet watermelon and squishy banana to oodles of noodles with lumpy sauce.

 Starting solids is like any great journey, the first food adventure begins with good preparation.